Best of Australia

 • National Park fees and levies

-• BPA-free water bottle and cloth shopping bag for each student
+• Reusable water bottle and cloth shopping bag

 *Two teacher rooms (private twin or triple share rooms) are included in the trip price for groups of 15 students or more.
 For trips with low numbers (10-14), one teacher room is included.
-A supplement of $724 AUD is charged if an additional private room is required for the trip.
+A single supplement is charged if an additional private room is required for the trip.
 If teachers are happy to share a room, no additional costs are incurred.

 Small World Journeys reserves the right to change the order of activities for logistical reasons.
-Prices are valid for travel until 31 March, 2024.
+Prices are valid for travel until 31 March, 2026.

 • International and domestic airfare